KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** offthegridmorty

-**Description:** Sensed a pattern with Morty and continually putting out banger mods yet?
-This is a neat one which gives the player the ability to summon Mandalorian reinforcements to support them.
-Normally this would be too overpowered and kind of out-of-place, but at my request Morty has graciously made an install option specifically for use in the mod builds which only adds the Mandalorian support squads to the *Ravager*, where it makes sense for them to be present and available to come assist the player.
+**Description:** This is a neat mod by Morty which gives the player the ability to summon Mandalorian reinforcements to support them after a certain point in the story, where it makes sense for them to gain access to this support.
+However normally this would be too overpowered and kind of out-of-place.
+Morty has however graciously made an install option specifically for use in the mod builds which only adds the Mandalorian support squads to a very narrow and specific sequence lategame, where it makes sense for them to be present and available to come assist the player.

 **Category & Tier:** Mechanics Change & Immersion / 3 - Suggested